Brain Function

 Lion's mane heightens brain power

-For centuries it's been used both as food and medicine in Asia.
-Buddhist monks reputedly drank it as a tea to heighten their brain power and meditation sessions.
+For centuries, it has been used as food and medicine in Asia.
+During meditation sessions, Buddhist monks reputedly drank it as a tea to heighten their brain power.

-Scientists have been studying Lion's mane to find out if its reputation as a brain booster is deserved.
+Scientists have been studying Lion's mane to determine if its reputation in the neurohacking movement as a nootropic, or brain booster, is deserved.

 He found they can boost NGF five-fold in cell cultures.
-He wrote that "the erinacines are the most powerful inducers of NGF synthesis among all currently identified natural compounds."
+He wrote, "the erinacines are the most powerful inducers of NGF synthesis among all currently identified natural compounds."

 An increase in NGF was also seen in the hippocampus of mice, a key area for memory.